illepic/my-site/content/notes/my-awesome-mac-setup/index.md

 ---
 title: My Awesome Mac Setup
 weight: 1
 tags:
   - mac
   - tech
   - gear
+excerpt: >-
-excerpt: "This is a continually updated list of what I currently have installed for Mac Software, along with the hardware and desk setup."
+  This is a continually updated list of what I currently have installed for Mac Software, along with the hardware and desk setup.
-redirect_from: "/my-awesome-mac-setup"
+redirect_from: /my-awesome-mac-setup
 ---

 This is a continually updated list of what I'm currently using.